-Each student is assigned a hall locker by the homeroom teacher.
+Each Freshman is assigned a hall locker by the homeroom teacher.
+Upperclassmen can request a locker using an online form.
 These lockers are used for the storage of coats, hats, books, etc., and the student has the responsibility of keeping the locker clean and neat.
 It should be understood, however, that lockers remain the property of the school and as such are subject to inspection by school officials.